Ratstail91/Toy/using-toy.md

 Here, we'll look at some ways in which you can utilize Toy's C API within your host program.

-Be ware that when you create a new Literal object, you must call `freeLiteral()` on it afterwards!
+Be aware that when you create a new Literal object, you must call `freeLiteral()` on it afterwards!
 If you don't, your program will leak memory as Toy has no internal tracker for such things.

 ## Embedded API Macros